 - 1 gallon(s) skim or 2 percent milk, preferably not ultra-pasteurized

-- 2 cups nonfat or 2 percent Greek-style plain yogurt with active cultures, at room temperature, or 1/4 teaspoon powdered yogurt culture (see Note)
+- 2 cup(s) nonfat or 2 percent Greek-style plain yogurt with active cultures , at room temperature, or 1/4 teaspoon powdered yogurt culture

-- Whisk the cultured warm milk for 3 minutes.
+- 3. Whisk the cultured warm milk for 3 minutes.
 Fill several clean jars to 1 inch below the rim with the cultured milk.
-Cap the jars and place in the warmed oven (or a yogurt maker or other gently heated spot); the cultured milk should stay between 105° and 110° during the entire process.
-Begin checking the yogurt after 4 1/2 hours; it’'s ready when it is thick, tangy and surrounded by a small amount of clear whey.
+Cap the jars and place in the warmed oven ( or a yogurt maker of other gently heated spot); the cultured milk should stay between 105° and 110° during the entire process.
+Begin checking the yogurt after 4½ hours; it’s ready when it is thick, tangy and surrounded by a small amount of clear whey.
 If using a pH meter, the yogurt is ready when it registers 4.5.
 Depending on how active the cultures are, it can take up to 18 hours for the yogurt to set and develop its characteristic tang.
 Refrigerate until thoroughly chilled or overnight.

 Only you will be able to view, print, and edit this note.Add Note